 Maximum Effective Range: 20 miles (32 km)

-Rate of Fire: One at a time or in volleys of 2, or 3 per side, Reloading takes 1 full melee
+Rate of Fire: Can fire torpedoes one at a time or in volleys of two (2) or three (3) torpedoes per side, Reloading takes one full melee.

 Payload: Three torpedoes each launcher for a grand total of six torpedoes (Has 60 torpedoes for reloads)

 Mega Damage: None